 Summary

-In 2019, big data analytics in retail market size was valued at $4,43 billion and in 2027, is anticipated to reach $17,85 billion.
+In 2019, big data analytics in retail market size was valued at $4,43 billion, and in 2027, is anticipated to reach $17,85 billion.
 Yeah, it’s not shocking figures taking into consideration the rapid growth of the ecommerce market, which triggered retailers to be more sophisticated in their approaches toward customer engagement and loyalty.

 Predictive analytics empowers retailers to retrieve valuable insights from big data in retail to accurately forecast demands, enhance customer experiences, efficiently control processes throughout the entire supply chain cycle, identify optimal pricing models, and finally, streamline all business processes.